 We have a senior credit facility that was amended and restated on October 3, 2019, which provides for a \$355.0 million credit facility comprised of a \$150.0 million senior unsecured revolving credit facility (the "revolving credit facility") and a \$205.0 million senior unsecured term loan facility (the "term loan facility" and, together with the revolving credit facility, the "credit facility"), with a syndicate of banks.
 We intend to use future borrowings under the credit facility for general corporate purposes, including funding acquisitions, mezzanine lending, development and redevelopment of properties in our portfolio, and for working capital.
-In September and October of 2020, we paid off the Hanbury Village and Sandbridge Commons loans in full, resulting in the addition of those properties to the unencumbered borrowing base for the revolving credit facility.
-Our unencumbered borrowing pool supports revolving borrowings of up to \$134.0 million as of December 31, 2020.
+Our unencumbered borrowing pool supports revolving borrowings of up to \$130 million as of December 31, 2021.